morphy2k/broadcast-notification-system/README.md

 3. Take the default template as example and build your own
 4. Put `http://localhost:8080/notification[/endpoint]` in your OBS browser source *(if authentication on, with token at the end)*

-If you have questions, [open an issue](https://github.com/Morphy2k/broadcast-notification-system/issues/new)
+If you have questions or find a bug, please [open an issue](https://github.com/Morphy2k/broadcast-notification-system/issues/new)

 **A better guide and wiki will follow later!**